rishavvivek/Calculator/README.md

 # Calculator
 It is the responsive calculator made using HTML, CSS, Javascript.
-The backend is made using Java and c++.
+The backend is written using Java and c++.